Brynhild was designed and built by Uffa Fox in 1935.

 In June 1936 Uffa and his crew embarked in Brynhild on a voyage from the Isle of Wight to the north coast of France, setting off with such essentials as a primus stove, tents, a jacket and pyjamas.
 In fresh winds they achieved speeds of 15 knots at times, but by the time they reached Cherbourg they were becalmed.
 The voyage took 12 hours.
 Uffa stayed in France for 12 days, racing and enjoying French hospitality before returning to England by train and steamer.

-After Uffa sold Brynhild she was sailed for many years by her new owners in Chichester harbour, before eventually finding her way to the Royal Canoe Club who donated her to the Museum in 2004.
+After Uffa sold Brynhild it was sailed for many years by new owners in Chichester harbour, before eventually finding its way to the Royal Canoe Club who donated it to the Museum in 2004.